rubiety/flight_leverage/source/blog/2013-09-03-flight-leverage-introduction.markdown

 * **Low Throughput, High Quality**: Fewer articles, each one of higher quality.
 * **Open Source**: This entire blog is completely [open sourced on GitHub](http://github.com/rubiety/flight_leverage).
 Nothing is hidden except my deployment credentials.

-### Here's a preview of some articlces you can expect over the next few months:
+### Here's a preview of some articles you can expect over the next few months:

 * Mileage Running as a Hobby
 * Hyatt Diamond Challenge for United Golds and Above